muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Ruby.md

 that represents a finite number or signed zero;
 both signed zeroes are treated as the same plain zero.

-Not permitted for a *SYS_Fraction* is any of the following, to keep things more correct and simpler:
+Not permitted for a *SYS_Rational* is any of the following, to keep things more correct and simpler:

 * Any object of the Ruby class `Float`